 Most High Street Shops (shops in the main shopping districts or malls in central urban areas) will usually open between 9 and 10 am, then close between 5 and 6 pm, Monday to Saturday.
-Lunch breaks are rare, in large cities almost unknown, but some county towns may have early closing days.
-Some large county towns and all the major cities will have Sunday opening for many stores between noon and around 6 pm.
-The same rule applies for opening on public holidays.
+Lunch breaks are rare—in large cities almost unknown—but some county towns may have early closing days.
+Some large county towns and all the major cities be open Sunday from around Noon to 6 pm; the same rule applies for hours on public holidays.

-These small shops usually cater for the commuter and working professionals - which means they open around 7 am and close around 9 to 10 pm from Monday to Saturday, noon to 6 pm on Sundays.
+Convenience store usually cater for the commuter and working professionals, which means they open around 7 am and close around 9 to 10 pm from Monday to Saturday, noon to 6 pm on Sundays.

-Note that alcohol sales are not available at all times during opening hours - and only permitted between 10.30 am and 10.00 pm on weekdays and 12.30 pm to 10.00 pm on Sundays (and public holidays).
-This goes for the Republic, sales times in Northern Ireland are subject to local licenses, and thus of a far wider variety.
+Only licensed stores sell alcohol and alcohol sales are not available at all times during opening hours.
+Alcohol sales are only permitted between 10.30am and 10pm on weekdays and 12.30pm to 10pm on Sundays (and public holidays).
+These are times only for the Republic; sales times in Northern Ireland are subject to local licenses, and thus of a far wider variety.

-You will find some gas stations with 24/7 service in the larger urban areas and along major routes, otherwise, opening hours similar to convenience stores apply.
+Gas stations with 24/7 service can be found in the larger urban areas and along major routes; otherwise, opening hours similar to convenience stores apply.
 Bear in mind that motorway service stations are still few and far between.

 Expect most museums to be open between 10 am (noon on Sundays) and 5 or 6 pm.
 Some museums are closed on Mondays and some on public holidays (especially the National Museums in Dublin).